miwurster/poc-tosca-light/README.md

 - https://github.com/OpenTOSCA/winery/pull/44 - not startet a PR on eclipse/winery, because Eclipse Orion offers an own markdown component

-One can find out the differences between the master branches of these two repositories by executing the following command:
+One can find out the differences between the `ustutt` branch of OpenTOSCA/winery and the `master` branch of eclipse/winery by executing the following command:

     git fetch --all
-    git difftool upstream/master origin/master
+    git difftool upstream/master origin/ustutt

 Precondition: